Cedar driftwood (designed and made by Colin Hamilton of Thuja Wood Art)

 Dimensions in centimetres: 64 x 61 x 12 ( 4 cm without stands)

 Dimensions in inches: 25 x 24 x 5 (2 inches without stands)

 West Coast Mandala is an Offering to the magnificent Pacific Northwest nature.

-In a harsh climate of the temperate rainforest, human life has never been easy.
+In harsh climate of the temperate rainforest, human life has never been easy.
 Ancient people called upon spirit powers to receive guidance and protection.
 They were taught to live in harmony with the land and the ocean, and respect all plants and animals.
-This timeless, wise teaching still resonates on the West Coast.
+This wise, timeless teaching still resonates on the West Coast.

 The Offering: West Coast Mandala is presented in a frame made from red cedar driftwood, which carries the spirit of the tree of life, and creates a sacred space for reflection and meditation.
 In its centre, the mandala holds a cabochon of the B.C. jade, and radiates the energy outwards through the copper wire weave.
 Inner sacred geometry circle with semi-precious stones, coral and shell beads, represents the earth’s depths.
 Surrounding three currents symbolize underground, surface and ocean water bodies.
 Water brings fertility and abundance to the soil and to people, and they present offerings of flowers and fish.
 Fertile land is encircled by a protective range of the coastal mountains, which merge into the mist of the sky dome.
 From above, water motion, vegetation growth and people’s lives are governed by the moon cycle.
 All is connected and therefore in harmony with the timeless wisdom.